Metadata and “Specs”¶

 bytesobjects are supported natively by msgpack.
 If JSON is requested, conversion to unicode is attempted.

 uuid.UUIDobjects are converted into the standard hyphen-separated hex representation.

-Every node in Tiled has exactly one “structure family” (“node”, “array”, “dataframe”, etc.) It’s useful to think of the structure family as a coarse, lowest-common-denominator description of how to query and interpret the data.
+Every node in Tiled has exactly one “structure family” (“container”, “array”, “dataframe”, etc.) It’s useful to think of the structure family as a coarse, lowest-common-denominator description of how to query and interpret the data.

 Sometimes, it is useful to be more specific than the structure family.
 Each Tiled node carries an optional list of “specs” (i.e. specifications).
 These are meant to communicate that the metadata and/or data conforms to some recognized layout, schema, or naming convention that may have meaning to clients.
 Clients that recognize a spec can use it to provide a fine-tuned user experience, such as more useful displays, specialized conveniences, and performance optimizations.

-Specs are given as a list of strings, meant to be ordered from most specific to list specific.
+Specs are given as a list, meant to be ordered from most specific to list specific.
 A spec may refer to a formally published specification or an ad hoc local convention.
 It is not necessary for every Tiled client to understand every spec in use.
 A client can walk the list of specs in order and stop if it finds a spec it recognizes.
 If a client does not recognize any of the specs in the list, or if no specs are given, it can fall back to the structure family to obtain a workable description of the data.
 Specs are just an upgrade: “If you know what this means, you can use it to assume additional constraints.”